 For some 10 years, South Brisbane was the principal shipping centre of the small town.
 Further, land prices on the north side increased rapidly leading to growth across the river.
 Meanwhile, the administration of the district, and from 1858 the new colony of Queensland, grew from the nucleus of the convict settlement on the north side of the river.

-The financial crisis of 1866 caused by a Colonial government spending beyond its means hit southside shipping activity heavily.
+The financial crisis of 1866 caused by a colonial government spending beyond its means hit southside shipping activity heavily.
 A flood in 1869 destroyed the only cross river bridge further dampening growth, until the first Victoria Bridge was finally completed in 1874.
 Even then, development was slowed as much of the land in South Brisbane had been mortgaged by the Council to finance the building of the bridge.
 My post, The Fascinating Story of the First Victoria Bridge , explains the story behind this.

 The writer’s humour descends to condescension.